Sound as a gauge theory and its infrared triangle: Introduction

 In this paper, we choose to take a different perspective.
 Memory effects can be understood as a property of the wave equation in four-dimensions---something that can be seen by analyzing the derivation of memory in scalar field theories \cite{tolish2014RetardedFieldsNull,satishchandran2019AsymptoticBehaviorMassless}.
 While a massless Klein--Gordon field is usually understood in relativistic terms, it is mathematically described by the same sort of wave equation one could find in nonrelativistic physics.
 For example, linear perturbations in a fluid---popularly known as ``sound''---obey the very same equation.
-This is arguably the basis for analogue gravity models \cite{unruh1981ExperimentalBlackHoleEvaporation,barcelo2011AnalogueGravity}.
-With this remark in mind, one may expect sound to obey a memory effect as well.
+This is arguably the basis for analog gravity models \cite{unruh1981ExperimentalBlackHoleEvaporation,barcelo2011AnalogueGravity}.
+With this remark in mind, one may expect that sound obeys a memory effect as well.
 We show it does.
 Moreover, one may hope this memory effect is related to asymptotic symmetries and soft theorems, as in more fundamental theories such as general relativity and electrodynamics.
 We show it is.

-Our approach can be summarized as follows.
-Once the wave equation for acoustic perturbations has been derived---which is done in standard textbooks in acoustics and fluid mechanics \cite{kundu2025FluidMechanics,pierce2019AcousticsIntroductionIts,thorne2017ModernClassicalPhysics}---one can solve it with a source using a retarded Green function to obtain the memory effect for a scalar field.
-The introduction of a source is standard when studying the generation of sonic perturbations \cite{kundu2025FluidMechanics,pierce2019AcousticsIntroductionIts,thorne2017ModernClassicalPhysics}, and the retarded Green function approach is the standard method to derive the linear memory effect in general relativity \cite{braginsky1987GravitationalwaveBurstsMemory,bieri2024GravitationalWaveDisplacement,aguiaralves2025LecturesBondiMetzner}.
+Our approach is the following.
+Once the wave equation for acoustic perturbations has been derived---which is done in standard textbooks in acoustics and fluid mechanics \cite{kundu2025FluidMechanics,pierce2019AcousticsIntroductionIts,thorne2017ModernClassicalPhysics}---one can solve it with a source using a retarded Green's function to obtain the memory effect for a scalar field.
+The introduction of a source is standard when studying the generation of sonic perturbations \cite{kundu2025FluidMechanics,pierce2019AcousticsIntroductionIts,thorne2017ModernClassicalPhysics}, and the retarded Green's function approach is the standard method to derive the linear memory effect in general relativity \cite{braginsky1987GravitationalwaveBurstsMemory,bieri2024GravitationalWaveDisplacement,aguiaralves2026LecturesBondiMetzner}.
 In this way, a memory effect can be easily derived.